vagison/modul-dict/README.md

 # Modul Technical Dictionary
-Final project for Modul Technical Dictionary
+Final project for Modul Technical Dictionary (English-Armenian / Armenian-English technical dictionary)

 ## About the project
-This English-Armenian / Armenian-English online technical dictionary includes more than 5000 entries (including: words, phrases and abbreviations) that are widely used in various technical fields.
+This English-Armenian / Armenian-English technical dictionary includes more than 5000 entries (including: words, phrases and abbreviations) that are widely used in various technical fields.
 The interface of the app is bilingual (English/Armenian), offering registering, modifying and deleting of translations.

 ## To run this project:
 0. First you have to install and configure the API for the project according to its instructions.
 The link to the repo is here `https://github.com/vagison/modul-dictionary-api`